Darjusch/python-server/README.md

 # python-server
-A Server written in Python with out any api
+A Server written in Python without any api